Muskan-Malhotra/LinkedList/README.md

 # LinkedList
 Java codes for Linked List.
-All basic beginer to advace level linked list.
+All beginer to advace level linked list questions and codes.